+August 2022

-August 2022 Title: Strengthening Midwifery and Neonatal Safety Report Responsible Director: Emma Nunez, Executive Director of Nursing, Midwifery & AHP's Author: Danielle Bhanvra (Acting HOM), Andy Brown (Risk management Midwife), Kat Johnson (Clinical Director), Vicky Lister (Woodlands and SCBU Manager)
+Title: Strengthening Midwifery and Neonatal Safety Report Responsible Director: Emma Nunez, Executive Director of Nursing, Midwifery & AHP's Author: Danielle Bhanvra (Acting HOM), Andy Brown (Risk management Midwife), Kat Johnson (Clinical Director), Vicky Lister (Woodlands and SCBU Manager)

-Purpose of the report and summary of key issues: heard lovel actably magazine for the month of November on act out in AIM 1: To be an outstanding place to work BAF Risk: BAF1.1 to be an outstanding place to work \checkmark BAF1.2 To be an inclusive employer where diversity is celebrated and valued AIM 2: To work with partners to deliver integrated care BAF2.1 To improve population health and wellbeing, provide ✓ integrated care and to support primary care BAF2.2 To be an active partner in population health and the ✓ transformation of health inequalities AIM 3: To deliver high quality care BAF3.1 and 3.4 To provide outstanding care and outstanding \checkmark patient experience BAF3.2 To provide a high quality service ✓ BAF3.3 To provide high quality care to children and young people in adults community services BAF3.5 To provide high quality public health 0-19 services AIM 4: To ensure clinical and financial sustainability BAF4.1 To continually improve services we provide to our population in a way that are more efficient ✓ BAF4.2 and 4.3 To provide high quality care and to be a financially sustainable organisation BAF4.4 To be financially stable to provide outstanding quality of care Report History: Maternity Services Forum Maternity Safety Champions meeting Recommendation: Board is asked to note the updated information provided in the report and for further discussion.
+Purpose of the report and summary of key issues: The purpose of this report is to provide a summary and update board level safety measures for the month of November as set the Perinatal Quality Surveillance model (Ockenden, 2020).
+AIM 1: To be an outstanding place to work BAF Risk: BAF1.1 to be an outstanding place to work ✓ BAF1.2 To be an inclusive employer where diversity is celebrated and valued AIM 2: To work with partners to deliver integrated care BAF2.1 To improve population health and wellbeing, provide ✓ integrated care and to support primary care BAF2.2 To be an active partner in population health and the ✓ transformation of health inequalities AIM 3: To deliver high quality care BAF3.1 and 3.4 To provide outstanding care and outstanding ✓ patient experience BAF3.2 To provide a high quality service ✓ BAF3.3 To provide high quality care to children and young people in adults community services BAF3.5 To provide high quality public health 0-19 services AIM 4: To ensure clinical and financial sustainability BAF4.1 To continually improve services we provide to our population in a way that are more efficient ✓ BAF4.2 and 4.3 To provide high quality care and to be a financially sustainable organisation BAF4.4 To be financially stable to provide outstanding quality of care Report History: Maternity Services Forum Maternity Safety Champions meeting Recommendation: Board is asked to note the updated information provided in the and for further discussion. e report